 Add these traditional Italian pastry recipes to your collection.
 For starters, you'll love the delicious taste of Annette's homemade Cassateddi di Ricotta turnovers.
-And Denise's Gram's old fashioned fried fat balls (Castagnole) are an Italian comfort food you're sure to enjoy!
+And Denise's Gram's fried fat balls (Castagnole) are an Italian comfort food you're sure to enjoy!

 Submitted by Annette

 First, put 1 cup sugar in 1 cup warm water.

 Dough: 5-plus cups flour with 6 tablespoons Crisco® solid shortening cut in.
 Make well in flour.
 Pour in sugar and water, little by little.
 Add 2 eggs.
 Knead into dough.

 Filling: Ricotta, chocolate chips, cinnamon, and sugar to taste.

 Roll out meatball-size dough balls.
 Fill with a hefty tablespoon of filling.
 Fold dough over.
 Pinch closed with fork.

 Fry in Crisco® vegetable oil.
 Drain and sprinkle with confectioner's sugar.
 Refrigerate to cool.
 Hope you enjoy this take on a traditional Italian Cassateddi recipe.

 Submitted by Denise